kahiga2244/Password-Locker/README.md

 Joseph Kahiga
 # Description
 This project lets a user :
-* 1 .save login credentials for any application
+* save login credentials for any application
-* 2. add an app and then the program saves the credentials.
+* add an app and then the program saves the credentials.
-*  3. delete an existing entry.
+* delete an existing entry.

 # Set-up and installation instructions
 You need to have the following installed